DatabrainSolutions/Agent_Artie/DEPLOYMENT.md

-# Corbin Test - ChatKit UI Deployment Guide
+# Agent Artie - ChatKit UI Deployment Guide

 This guide will help you deploy the ChatKit UI application to Vercel.